kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 binaries does not disturb existing pod/device bindings.

 ###### What specific metrics should inform a rollback?
-Rollback should be informed by an unexpected rise in scheduling failures of pods that use DRA devices, surfaced via scheduling events emitted when candidates are rejected due to compatibility constraints (see Monitoring → How can someone using this feature know that it is working for their instance?).
-A sudden uptick in such events after a driver update is a likely signal of an incorrect compatibility matrix — see Risks → Incorrect driver declarations.
+This KEP does not include new metrics.
+An increase in scheduling failures for workloads requesting DRA devices is the metric cluster-operators should watch for.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?
 Upgrade → downgrade → upgrade will be covered by the integration test described in Test Plan → Integration tests.
-At alpha, manual verification on a kind cluster with the feature gate flipped is acceptable; CI coverage is a Beta graduation criterion.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?
 No